ellysh/video-game-bots/InGameBots/protection.md

 ## Test Application

 Most of the protection approaches against in-game bots should be implemented inside the game application.
 It is possible to take already existed game application and try to write a separate protection system for it.
 But this approach requires much more efforts and time.
-I suggest to take a simple application that emulates some game model.
-Also we can develop simple in-game bot that control our test application.
-Then we will add specific protection features to this application and check, how it helps to protect the application against the bot.
+I suggest to write a simple application that emulates some game model.
+Also we can develop primitive in-game bot that controls our test application.
+Then we will add specific protection features to this application and check, how it helps us to protect the application against the bot.

 This is an algorithm of the test application:

 1. Set a maximum value of the life parameter.
-2. Check in the loop, is the keyboard key *1* pressed.
+2. Check in the loop with one second delay, is the keyboard key *1* pressed.
 3. Decrement life value in case the key is not pressed.
 Otherwise, increment the value.
-4. Finish the loop and application in case the life parameter become equal to zero.
+4. Finish the loop and application in case the life parameter becomes equal to zero.

 This is a source code of the [`TestApplication.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/ProtectionApproaches/TestApplication.cpp):
 ```C++